 Jon Copley, a marine biologist, passionately explains why it is so important to explore the deep ocean.

-Watch the below 360 video, and remember to click around the screen to see how it is dive that far beneath the ways, and what you can see below there.
+Watch the below 360 video, and remember to click around the screen to see what it's like to dive that far beneath the waves.

 What does it take to be a Blue Planet II cameraman?